 Genomic DNA of Mucorales or Aspergillus spp., which can be detected in BAL fluid and in serum or plasma, can be used as endpoint biomarkers for therapeutic response to antifungal agents or vaccines and as indicators of virulence.
 We will exemplify the utility of fungal PCR through our studies of experimental IPM.

+3.6.1 Design of assays

+In order to measure circulating Mucorales-derived DNA, apply two previously validated real-time, quantitative PCR (qPCR) assays [20], using fluorescence energy transfer (FRET) technology and targeting the 28S rRNA gene for the following genera: Rhizopus, Mucor, Rhizomucor, and Cunninghamella.

+The amplicons of the first Mucorales qPCR assay (MqPCR-1) from Rhizopus, Mucor, and Rhizomucor species are distinguished through melt curve analysis.

+The second Mucorales qPCR assay (MqPCR-2) detected Cunninghamella species using a different primer/probe set (see Note 15).

-8.1 PCR for Sera
+3.6.2 PCR for Sera